ver.: 27 March 2008

 Send us your Spirit

-to lead to full unity your sons and daughters
+To lead to full unity your sons and daughters

-in full charity, in obedience to your will,
+In full charity, in obedience to your will,

 Through Christ our Lord.
 Amen."

--------- from *Litany for Christian Unity*, Pope John Paul
+-------- from *Litany for Christian Unity*, Pope John Paul II. © Crossroads Publishing Co.

 "I found that I believed in the action of